Skip to contents

 Adjusted predictions can now be calculated for specified values or levels of the focal terms, however, either for the full sample (population-level) or for each level of the grouping variable (unit-level).
 The latter is particularly useful when the grouping variable is of interest, e.g. when you want to compare the effect of a predictor between different groups.

 We start with the population-level predictions.
-Here you can either calculate the conditional or the marginal effect.
+Here you can either calculate the conditional or the marginal effect (see in detail also Heiss 2022).
 The conditional effect is the effect of a predictor in an average or typical group, while the marginal effect is the average effect of a predictor across all groups.
 E.g. let’s say we have countries as grouping variable and gdp (gross domestic product per capita) as predictor, then the conditional and marginal effect would be:

 • conditional effect: effect of gdp in an average or typical country.
 To get conditional predictions, we use predict_response() or predict_response(margin = "mean_mode").